Skip To Main Content

 PHYSICAL EDUCATION & HEALTH DEPARTMENT

 Physical Education in the White Plains School District is an integral part of the total educational program for each student.
 It contributes to the development of the individual through physical activity and human movement.
-The Physical Education Curriculum is designed to develop life-long participants in physical activity.
+The Physical Education Curriculum is designed to develop lifelong participants in physical activity, health, and wellness.

-White Plains Physical Education includes the development of aquatics skills, physical fitness, motor skills, individual and team sport skills, social skills and experiential learning skills.
-In addition, it is the responsibility of the White Plains School District to provide suitable physical education activities for children with special needs.
-For students with special needs every attempt will be made to closely follow the regular Physical Education curriculum with appropriate modifications whenever deemed necessary.
-The Physical Education program requires all Freshmen take Aquatics and all Sophomores take Fitness.
-Juniors and Seniors may choose elective courses in Adventure Sports, Life Saving, Project Adventure, Yoga & Pilates, Strength Training, Leisure Sports, Lifetime Sports, Team Sports and Bigger, Faster, Stronger.
+White Plains physical education includes the development of aquatics skills, physical fitness, motor skills, individual and team sport skills, and experiential learning skills.
+In addition, it is the responsibility of the White Plains School District to provide suitable physical education activities for students with special needs.
+For students with special needs, every attempt will be made to closely follow the regular physical education curriculum with appropriate modifications.
+We also offer Adaptive physical education and SAIL physical education as necessary.
+The physical education program for the vast majority of students will include Aquatics during freshman year and Fitness during sophomore year.
+Juniors and seniors may choose elective courses in Lifesaving/First Aid/CPR, Lifetime Sports, Project Adventure, Recreation Sports, Strength Training, Team Sports, Yoga Meditation & Mindfulness, and Yoga & Pilates.

 It is the responsibility of every White Plains student to attend, participate in, and successfully complete physical education each year.
-Each year, one-half credit will be earned by students for completing this requirement.
-Students must earn two credits in Physical Education to be eligible to graduate.
+Each year, one-half credit will be earned by students completing this requirement.
+As per NYS regulations, students must earn two credits in physical education to be eligible to graduate.

 AQUATICS Full year (alt days) – ½ credit, Grade 9,10